Wednesday of Holy Week

 conclusion of the service suggests the earthquake described in the Passion narratives.
 The single candle left burning is the symbol and promise of

 Christ’s triumph over death and darkness.

-The Cathedral Cantorei will sing Tomás Luis de Victoria's setting of the Lamentations of Jeremiah,
+A 10-voice choir from the Cathedral Cantorei will sing plainchant and Renaissance composer Thomas Tallis's setting of the Lamentations of Jeremiah.

 We regret that this service will not be livestreamed.
 Registration is required to attend in person.